 There's no street parking here but there is paid parking at nearby Parking Sulzer.

 You can have lunch at Opera Plage or head into the Old Town across the street to sample one of the cafes on Cours Saleya where you can also buy picnic supplies.

 Opera Plage is a quiet no-fuss beach-restaurant that is one of the oldest establishments on the Promenade.
 The sole concession to luxury is the masseuse you can book for a beachfront rubdown.
 The lounge chairs are either padded or adorned with mattresses.
-Opera Plage is the most reasonably priced beach option which is why I've selected it as the best beach on a budget.
+Opera Plage is one of the more reasonably priced beach options which is why I've selected it as the best beach on a budget.
 See more about private beaches and beach-restaurants.

 Telephone: 04 93 62 31 52